brianjbayer/sample-login-capybara-rspec/README.md

 `bundle exec rake`

 ### To Run using RSpec
-When running the tests using RSPec, the tests are run sequentially.
+When running the tests using RSpec, the tests are run sequentially.

 To run the automated tests using RSpec, execute...
 *command-line-arguments* `bundle exec rspec`